Lin-Manuel Miranda On 'Mary Poppins Returns' And Writing His Way Onstage

 Yeah, no. I just found it so sad.
 The notion of this bird lady, who cares for these birds and sits on the steps of St. Paul's Cathedral, I couldn't bear it as a child — it was too much for me.
 And so, I only saw the first two-thirds of the movie many times as a kid: As soon as "Feed the Birds" came on, I would turn it off.
 Such was VHS technology.

 If it has an equivalent in this movie — not so much that I would turn off the movie — there's a beautiful song in our film called "Where the Lost Things Go."
 Mary Poppins is singing to these children — they've lost their mother the year before.
-And she sings about it in such a smart Scott Whitman lyric, because it's about loss and it's about grief, but it's also in a way that a child can understand and is not condescending, it doesn't talk down, doesn't baby talk.
+And she sings about it in such a smart Scott Whitman lyric, because it's about loss and it's about grief, but it's also in a way that a child can understand and is not condescending, it doesn't talk down, doesn't baby-talk.
 It's just really beautiful.
 If I were a kid at the time, I probably would've fallen apart at it.

 Your character offers a kind of path of joy and advice out of that mood.
 I'm thinking of a song like "Trip a Little Light Fantastic."

-That's sort of Jack's M.O., is that he sees the light in any situation.
+That's sort of Jack's MO, is that he sees the light in any situation.
 He looks for the bright side, the hope, even in a dark time or in a dark place, and it's a lovely sentiment.
 It's also eight minutes of nonstop dancing.
 It was one of the last numbers we shot, and we basically spent the entire movie shoot rehearsing for it.

 The work shows!
 At a certain point, you see bike tricks, and maybe parkour?
 I was like, "Oh my God, this just exploded into a huge Broadway thing."